 Though he’d spent half the night pacing his weyr and cursing his uncle, the sound of the draconic hum set his nerves alight.

 Throwing off his thin blanket Derek ran nude and grinning in the dark to where his most formal gear lay neatly pressed across a trunk.
-He shimmied into his leathers, laced his boots, and pinned the three-spiralled knot signalling his wing and rank to his left shoulder.
+He shimmied into his leathers, laced his boots, and pinned the three-spiralled knot that signaled his wing and rank to his left shoulder.

 It was simply impossible to be depressed on a Hatching day -- and really, why should he be depressed?
 This was the day they’d spent eight years waiting for.
 Beacon Weyr was about to hatch a second gold, they would no longer be a dying branch of the Pernese weyrs, but a strong, fruited tree in their own right.